Accounting 19 mins reading

 Regular Property Assessments

-One of the simplest strategies for maintaining control over property tax in California is regular property assessments.
-This oversight can prevent overassessments that lead to unnecessarily high tax bills.
+One of the simplest strategies for maintaining control over property taxes in California is conducting regular property assessments.
+This oversight can prevent overassessments, which can lead to unnecessarily high tax bills.

 Proactively addressing inaccuracies strengthens your ability to forecast accurate annual tax expenses.